 The program opens up several opportunities for graduates.
 They can take up roles such as installation or service technician, preventative maintenance mechanic, construction field estimator, service representative, sales representative, and systems detailer or designer.

 Aspiring technicians in Buffalo who are unable to attend one of the above schools may find that online HVAC training through an accredited online school will best meet their needs.

 Industry certifications increase a technician’s employability.
 Although acquiring most certifications is voluntary, the Environmental Protection Agency (EPA) Section 608 certification is mandatory for techs who work with refrigerants.
 These substances used in HVAC and HVAC/R systems can be harmful to the environment if mishandled, and technicians are required to pass an exam on their safe handling.

 There are four levels of certification, based on the size and type of equipment on which the technician works.
 This certification is split into four different types: type 1 (small appliances), type 2 (high-pressure appliances), type 3 (low-pressure appliances), and type 4 (universal).
 Many HVAC/R programs ensure that graduates are fully prepared to sit for these certifying examinations.

 Technicians planning to obtain other certifications will find a selection at organizations such as the following:

 Details as to schedules and fees are available on their websites.
 There is also more information on the HVAC certifications page.

 The State of New York does not require HVAC professionals to obtain a license.
 HVAC professionals in the City of Buffalo may not need a license; however, if they perform work on a residence, they must complete a City of Buffalo Home Improvement Contract.
 The fee varies depending on how the project is classified.

-As licensing agencies reserve the right to change their guidelines at any time, HVAC professionals are encouraged to ensure that they are in compliance before starting a project.
+As licensing agencies reserve the right to change their guidelines at any time, HVAC professionals are encouraged to ensure that they comply with all the guidelines before starting a project.